First transcontinental railroad: Construction

 Survey teams were put out to produce detailed contour maps of the options on the different routes.
 The engineering team looked at the available surveys and chose what was the "best" route.
 Survey teams under the direction of the engineers closely led the work crews and marked where and by how much hills would have to be cut and depressions filled or bridged.
 Coordinators made sure that construction and other supplies were provided when and where needed, and additional supplies were ordered as the railroad construction consumed the supplies.
 Specialized bridging, explosive and tunneling teams were assigned to their specialized jobs.
 Some jobs like explosive work, tunneling, bridging, heavy cuts or fills were known to take longer than others, so the specialized teams were sent out ahead by wagon trains with the supplies and men to get these jobs done by the time the regular track-laying crews arrived.
 Finance officers made sure the supplies were paid for and men paid for their work.
 An army of men had to be coordinated and a seemingly never-ending chain of supplies had to be provided.
 The Central Pacific road crew set a track-laying record by laying 10 mi of track in a single day, commemorating the event with a signpost beside the track for passing trains to see.

 In addition to the track-laying crews, other crews were busy setting up stations with provisions for loading fuel, water and often also mail, passengers and freight.
 Personnel had to be hired to run these stations.
 Maintenance depots had to be built to keep all of the equipment repaired and operational.
 Telegraph operators had to be hired to man each station to keep track of where the trains were so that trains could run in each direction on the available single track without interference or accidents.
-Sidings had to be built to allow trains to pass.
+Passing sidings (also known as passing loops) had to be built to allow trains to pass.
 Provision had to be made to store and continually pay for coal or wood needed to run the steam locomotives.
 Water towers had to be built for refilling the water tanks on the engines, and provision made to keep them full.